United States Forces Japan: United States presence debate

-Survey among Japanese
+Surveys among Japanese

-In 2002, 73.4% of Japanese citizens stated that the Japan-US security treaty is useful for Japan's peace and security but part of the population demands a reduction in the number of U.S. military bases on Okinawa.

 In May 2010, a survey of the Okinawan people conducted by the Mainichi Shimbun and the Ryūkyū Shimpō, found that 71% of Okinawans surveyed thought that the presence of Marines on Okinawa was not necessary (15% said it was necessary).
 When asked what they thought about 62% of exclusive use United States Forces Japan bases being concentrated on Okinawa, 50% said that the number should be reduced and 41% said that the bases should be removed.
 When asked about the US-Japan security treaty, 55% said it should be a peace treaty, 14% said it should be abolished, and 7% said it should be maintained.
+Many Okinawans challenge colonial narratives around the foreign military presence and this contributes to the decolonisation on knowledge.
+Many question if the presence is beneficial for the people.
+A 2023 research paper in the International Relations of the Asia-Pacific journal found that, Okinawans have "considerably unfavorable attitudes toward the US military presence in their prefecture... regardless of their contact with Americans and economic benefits and their general support for the US military presence within Japan."
+Their finding supported a "not-in-my-backyard" reason for the negativity.

 Many of the bases, such as Yokota Air Base, Naval Air Facility Atsugi and Kadena Air Base, are located in the vicinity of residential districts, and local citizens have complained about excessive aircraft noise.
 The 2014 poll by Ryūkyū Shimpō found that 80% of surveyed Okinawans want the Marine Corps Air Station Futenma moved out of the prefecture.

-On 25 June 2018, Okinawan residents protested against the construction of a new airfield intended for the US military base in the United States.
-The activists, armed with placards and banners, went to sea on seventy boats and ships.
-Protesters urged the Japanese authorities to stop the expansion of the US military presence on the island.
+On 25 June 2018, Okinawan residents protested against the construction of a new airfield.
+Activists holding placards and banners went to sea on 70 boats and ships.
+Protesters urged the Japanese authorities to stop the expansion of the U.S. military presence on the island.
 Some of the boats went to the guarded construction site, where they came across the Coast Guard patrol vessels.
 Some activists were arrested for entering a prohibited zone.

-On 11 August 2018, about 70,000 protesters gathered at a park in the prefecture capital of Naha to protest the planned relocation of a U.S military base on the southern Japanese island.
-Opponents of the relocation say the plan to move U.S. Marine Corps Air Station Futenma from a crowded neighborhood to a less-populated coastal site would not only affect the environment, but would also go against local wishes to have the base moved from the island entirely.
+On 11 August 2018, about 70,000 protesters gathered at a park in the prefecture capital of Naha to protest the planned relocation of a U.S. military base on the southern Japanese island.
+Opponents of the relocation said the plan to move Marine Corps Air Station Futenma from a crowded neighborhood to a less populated coastal site would not only affect the environment, but would also go against local wishes to have the base moved from the island entirely.